-In dynamic splitting we calculate the section sizes during the local search itself.
+In dynamic splitting, we calculate the section sizes during the local search itself.
 The dynamic splitting heuristic is also capable of un-splitting/rejoining sections and this gives more flexibility to determine an adequate target section size by changing, adding, deleting and merging sections as needed.

 Dynamic splitting is embedded in the local search in such a way that there is freedom and diversity in the choices of section sizes.
-Thus, the splitting operators, in conjunction with the local search, can discover good solutions that respond not only to the room capacities but also the penalty values for the location (L), timetabling (TT), section number (SN), section size (SZ), and no partial allocation (NPA).
-Note that, at the current stage, the operators themselves do not directly respond to penalties, and presumably this leads to inefficiencies because good moves will need to be discovered via multiple attempts within the SA/HC rather than directly and heuristically; we intend to remedy this in future work.
+Thus the dynamic splitting operator consider not only the room capacities (as in the case of the of static splitting) but also the location (L), timetabling (TT), section number (SN), section size (SZ), and no partial allocation (NPA) constraints.
+Note that, at the current stage, the operators themselves do not directly respond to penalties these are considered by the local search.
+Presumably this leads to inefficiencies because good moves will need to be discovered via multiple iterations of the SA/HC rather than directly and heuristically with the operators; we intend to investigate this in future work.

-In the search is it important to note that the "pool of unallocated courses" is a pool of the portions of courses that are not yet allocated.
-The unallocated portions contain no information of how they are going to be split; that is, it is not a pool of sections waiting to be allocated, but that the sections are created during the process of allocation.
-That is, the main characteristic of the splitting operators lies in the fact that when split occurs, we actually select a fraction of a course and allocate it.
-When a section is popped, we merge it back with the associated course without keeping track of previous section splits.
+In the search, it is important to note that the "pool of unallocated courses" is a pool of the portions of courses that are not yet allocated.
+The unallocated portions contain no information about how they are going to be split; that is, it is not a pool of sections waiting to be allocated, but instead the sections are created during the process of allocation.
+That is, the main characteristic of the splitting operators lies in the fact that when a split occurs, we actually select a fraction of a course and allocate it.
+When a section is unallocated, we merge it back with the associated course without keeping track of previous section splits.